The Only Organic Formula Made Without Lactose

 - Can my infant use Baby's Only Organic® toddler formula?

-Baby’s Only Organic is not intended for infants under 1-year of age unless specified by a healthcare professional.
-After formula feeding or breast feeding the first year, Baby’s Only Organic formula is a good choice.
-Baby’s Only Organic contains all of the nutrition needed to support continued normal growth and development.
+Nature’s One believes breast milk is the baby’s best organic option.
+Baby’s Only Organic is intended for a toddler 1-year of age and older or as directed by a healthcare professional.
+After formula feeding or breast feeding the first year, Baby’s Only Organic LactoRelief formula is a good nutritional choice to assure continuation of strong growth and development.

 - BPA Testing and No BPA Used in Packaging for Baby's Only Organic® Formula.